DS4PS/intro-data-science-TEMPLATE/README.md

+<br><hr><br>

 ## Customizing Course Pages

+You can customize any page on the site by editing the corresponding markdown file:

 * index.md (syllabus / course landing page)
 * schedule.md
 * review.md
 * help.md

+The following sections detail the course info that has been made into parameters in the header of each file so that it is simple to customize and update.

 ### Syllabus Parameters